-Students are required to submit a research essay of 2000 words in English.
+Students are required to submit a research essay of 1,500 - 2,500 words in English to fulfill the "English Writing" requirement, one week after the last lecture.
 This is the most important piece of coursework for this subject.
 It examines and develops student's written presentation skills.
+10% of this writing assessment will be conducted by ELC.